rathneesh06/abhiyaan-app/README.md

 Taxonomy in breif describes the Architecture , type of communications , heterogenity To select the Type of Architecture , we need to consider two possibilties :

  1. One player in the team has the ball: In this case the architecture has to be centralized and decentralized .
 This is because the other players have to coordinate with the player having the ball if he's gonna pass it or if he is gonna shoot .
-And analysing the below comunication topolgies , this case needs a fully connected network .
+And analysing the below communication topolgies , this case needs a fully connected network .

 2. No player in the team has the ball : In this case it is too we need a fully connected network .
-Since , each player has to coordinate with the other player and simultaneously approach the ball while still maintaining a seperation beyween each other.
+Since , each player has to coordinate with the other player and simultaneously approach the ball while still maintaining a seperation between each other.

  Type of Communication: